GRajaraju/webservices_ai/README.md

 # webservices_ai

-Here we are going to build a platform with features like Data Augmentation, Data Compression using Autoencoders and these features are available as web services developed in Python using Flask.
+Here we are going to build a webapp with features like Data Augmentation and Data Compression using Autoencoders and these features are available as web services developed in Python using Flask.

+Data Augmentation is a technique in Computer Vision using which user can create slight variations in the image dataset, few common techniques employed are image translation, rotation, scaling, invertion etc.